johnmogi/portfolio-tasks/README.md

 npx serve .
 ```

-### Testing
-Open `http://localhost:8080` in your browser to test the application.

 ### Browser Support
 - Modern browsers (Chrome, Firefox, Safari, Edge)
 - Requires ES6 module support for the new modular version

-## 🔧 Configuration

-The application uses the following key:
-- `todo_portfolio_tasks_v1` - Local storage key for tasks
-- Default view: Table view
-- Page length: 25 tasks per page

 ## 📝 Usage

-1. **Add Tasks**: Click "Add Task" button to create new tasks
+### 🔍 **Category Filtering**
+1. The category dropdown automatically populates with your task categories
+2. Select "All Categories" to show all tasks
+3. Choose a specific category to filter tasks
+4. Works with all view modes (Table, Cards, List)

+### ⏱️ **Time Tracking**
-2. **Edit Tasks**: Click "Edit" button on any task
+1. Click the "Start" button on any task to begin tracking
-3. **Delete Tasks**: Click "Delete" button and confirm
-4. **Mark Complete**: Check/uncheck the status checkbox
+2. Timer continues running even when you close the task modal
+3. Time is automatically saved every minute
+4. Click "Stop" to pause tracking
+5. Use "Reset" to clear recorded time

+### 🌙 **Dark Mode**
+1. Click the "🌙 Dark Mode" button in the navbar
+2. Toggle between light and dark themes
+3. Your preference is saved and persists across sessions
+4. All UI elements are properly themed

+### 📋 **Default View**
+- Cards view is now the default (most user-friendly)
-5. **Switch Views**: Use the view toggle buttons (Table/Cards/List)
+- Use view toggle buttons to switch between Table/Cards/List
-6. **Export/Import**: Use the export/import buttons for data backup
+- Your view preference is remembered

 ## 🎨 Customization

 ### Adding New Categories
-Edit the seed data in `data-manager.js` to add new default categories with colors.
+Edit the seed data in `app-enhanced.js` to add new default categories with colors.

-### Styling
+### Dark Mode Customization
-Modify `styles.css` to customize the appearance:
+Modify the dark mode CSS in `styles.css`:
-- Task card styles
+- `.dark-mode` class controls all dark theme styles
-- View switching animations
-- Responsive breakpoints
-- Color schemes

-### Adding New Views
-1. Add new view type to the view manager
-2. Create rendering method
-3. Add HTML container
-4. Update view switching logic
+- Customize colors, backgrounds, and transitions
+- Add new themed components as needed

+### Time Tracking
+- Timer interval is set to 1 minute (line 152 in app-enhanced.js)
+- Modify `startBackgroundTimer()` function for different intervals
+- Customize time display format in `formatTimeSpent()`

 ## 🐛 Troubleshooting

 ### Common Issues
-1. **Module loading errors**: Ensure all module files are in the correct location
-2. **CORS issues**: Use a local server instead of opening directly in browser
+1. **Timer not working**: Check browser console for errors
+2. **Dark mode not applying**: Clear localStorage and refresh
+3. **Categories not showing**: Add tasks with categories first
-3. **Data not persisting**: Check browser's localStorage settings
+4. **Data not persisting**: Check browser's localStorage settings

 ### Debug Mode
 The application logs to console.
 Check browser developer tools for debugging information.

-## 🔄 Migration from Legacy Version
+## 🔄 Migration from Previous Versions

-The new modular version (`app-new.js`) is designed to be a drop-in replacement for the legacy `app.js`.
-Simply update the HTML script reference to use the new file.
+The enhanced version (`app-enhanced.js`) is designed to be a drop-in replacement for previous versions.
+All existing functionality is preserved and enhanced.

-Legacy features maintained:
-- All existing functionality
-- Data compatibility
-- UI consistency
-- Export/import format
+### What's New:
+- ✅ Category filtering dropdown
+- ✅ Background time tracking
+- ✅ Dark mode support
+- ✅ Cards as default view
+- ✅ Enhanced error handling
+- ✅ Better mobile responsiveness

 ## 📈 Future Enhancements

 - [ ] User authentication
 - [ ] Cloud synchronization
-- [ ] Advanced filtering
+- [ ] Advanced filtering with date ranges
 - [ ] Task templates
 - [ ] Team collaboration
 - [ ] Mobile app version
+- [ ] Task dependencies
+- [ ] Priority levels
-- [ ] Dark mode support
+- [ ] Subtasks support
+- [ ] Calendar integration

 ---

 Built with ❤️ using modern web technologies

+**✨ Latest Update: Enhanced with category filtering, background time tracking, and dark mode support!**
 # portfolio-tasks